nbchen98/job-tracker/chrome-extension/README.md

-# Job Tracker Chrome Extension
+# Applymate Chrome Extension

-A Chrome extension that allows you to quickly add job applications to your Job Tracker from any job posting page.
+A Chrome extension that allows you to quickly add job applications to your Applymate from any job posting page.

 ## Features